Coro, Venezuela: Monuments and tourist attractions

 From its historic colonial architecture to its diverse landscapes, Coro provides various forms of tourist attraction.
 In the extreme northeast of the city are the Médanos de Coro National Park, large dunes that are the only desert in Venezuela.
 They are located along the road that runs between the colonial area of the city to the port of La Vela de Coro.
 The colonial town, a World Heritage Site, preserves a typical urban landscape of the 18th and 19th centuries, with its cobbled streets and hundreds of historic and traditional buildings.
 Some architectures reflects a Mudéjar style, while others reflect the cultural influence of the Netherlands through the colony of Curaçao.
-In the city there are interesting Catholic and civilians buildings, that were the scene of numerous events of historic significance, since the early Republican period.
+In the city there are interesting Catholic and secular buildings, that were the scene of numerous events of historic significance, since the early republican period.
 Probably the architectural influences of Coro are unique.

 Among the buildings and places of interest highlights include: